Thomas Brooke Jr.

+Colonel Thomas Brooke Jr. (c.
+1659 or 1660 - January 7, 1731) was a Maryland judge, planter, and politician who served as acting colonial governor of Maryland for five months in 1720.
+He was the son of Major Thomas Brooke Sr. and the paternal grandson of Robert Brooke Sr., who also served as acting colonial governor.

 In 1720, he was elected President of the Governor's Council, (upper house of the colonial Maryland General Assembly) and acting (12th), Governor of Maryland from the departure of 11th Gov. John Hart until the arrival of Charles Calvert, fifth Lord Baltimore.
 Brooke Jr. was replaced as the 14th governor by Captain Charles Calvert, cousin of the Lord Baltimore, and a Calvert family loyalist.